quixoftic/Sxcrape/README.md

 ## Caveats

 Sxcrape is very year-dependent.
-This particular version is only capable of parsing the 2012 music event schedule, and not any earlier or later years, nor any other type of SXSW event.
+The current version is only capable of parsing the 2013 music event schedule, and not any earlier years, nor any other type of SXSW event.

 ## Running